eslachance/enmap/README.md

 <a name="Enmap+getProp"></a>

 ### enmap.getProp(key, prop) ⇒ <code>\*</code>
 Returns the specific property within a stored value.
-If the value isn't an object or array, returns the unchanged data If the key does not exist or the value is not an object, throws an error.
+If the key does not exist or the value is not an object, throws an error.

 **Kind**: instance method of [<code>Enmap</code>](#Enmap)
 **Returns**: <code>\*</code> - The value of the property obtained.